 Take in unforgettable views of Indore from this hilltop temple, which is dedicated to the goddess Durga.

 Ujjain - 55 km

-One of the country’s most ancient cities, Ujjain is considered one of the seven sacred places to attain moksha and is regarded as the Greenwich of Hindu astronomers and astrologers.
-The city is famous for its Mahakaleshwar Temple and is also one of the venues of the Kumbh Melas, India’s greatest religious festival.
-Other attractions include the Bhartrihari Caves, Sandipani (Shri Krishna's guru) Ashram and the Jai Singh ancient observatory.
+Considered to be the Greenwich of Hindu astronomy and astrology, this ancient city is one of the seven sacred places to attain moksha.
+Ujjain is also famous for its Mahakaleshwar Temple and for being one of the venues for India’s greatest religious festival, the Kumbh Melas.
+Visitors to Ujjain can also see Sandipani (Shri Krishna's guru) Ashram, the Bhartrihari Caves, and the Jai Singh ancient observatory.

 Omkareshwar - 75 km